-Managing the Broker Web Apps
+Customizing the Identity Broker Web Applications

-The Identity Broker can be installed with the Identity Broker Console and Privacy Preferences web app for end-users to view the set of applications and resources to which they have given consent with the added option to revoke that consent if required.
+The Identity Broker can be installed with the Identity Broker Console and Privacy Preferences web application for end-users to view the set of applications and resources to which they have given consent with the added option to revoke that consent if required.
 Depending on the user's privileges, the Privacy Preferences application can also be used by customer support staff to assist end-users with their consent management.
 By default, applications are deployed through an embedded Jetty servlet container.